qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   Unicode modes),_ editing in vim / websites etc. _(hence no dead keys),_
-  programming (shell, C (like) languages) _(hence decent access to basic symbols),_ writing in Dutch _(hence accented characters)_, using a tiling window manager _(hence a LGUI on base layer)._ AltGr or Compose seemed difficult to configure / use (_hence a symbols layer.)_ Since this gets published on Github, I tried to make it easier to use for others.
+  programming (shell, C (like) languages) _(hence decent access to basic symbols),_ writing in Dutch _(hence accented characters)_, using a tiling window manager _(hence a LGUI on base layer),_ AltGr or Compose seemed difficult to configure / use _(hence a symbols layer),_ compatibility with the Pok3r keyboard _(hence the (non)shift symbols on row 2 left),_ blind typing with 10 fingers.
+Some of the more recent bloat like an e-mail button etc. is not on it, because that seems to me not a task for a keyboard.
+  It could be added to the map easily (on `_RAR` or on a repurposed `_REV`).

-  You can let me know if you find any bugs / problems, or just if you like using it too 👍.
+  It should work just about anywhere.
+You can let me know if you find any bugs / problems, or if you like using it too 👍.

+  BUGS
+  ====

+  (Unknown.)
+Only tested on Linux (FIXME).